giorgiop94/digital-garden/_notes/Talks - Theater of Selves - Rob Burbea.md

 	- You can lean into it in meditation and come out of it
 	- It might even be foolish to try to live always in bare attention
 - Images fantasy can never go away, they pervade our life
-- Dharma as a play betweeen [[Emptiness]]and [[Ways of Looking]]
+- Dharma as a play between [[Emptiness]]and [[Ways of Looking]]
 	- Mindfulness is a part of it (a way of looking), but not the whole thing

 ### Concepts and Assumptions Are Always There
-- We have always assumptions and concept operating in the background
+- We have always assumptions and concept operating in the background (logoi)
 	- About images or anything else
 	- Whenever there is perception, we have assumptions and concepts
 	- They affect our path and our life tremendously ([[Beliefs are immensely powerful]])
 		- The concept of catharsis brings more experience of catharsis (simplistic explanation of more complex thing)
 - To assume we don't hold assumptions and concepts is not only wrong but dangerous
-	- Unconscious assumptions that we don't even know we hold are the most powerful
+	- Unconscious assumptions that we don't even know we hold are the most powerful [[Beliefs are immensely powerful]]

 ### Concepts on Images
 - Images are often regarded as parts of us, coming from our past